DIO Tab¶

 Digital I/O¶

-In Manual mode, each DIO pin can be controlled manually according to Figure 2 and the DIO interface specification is detailed in Specifications.
+In Manual mode, each DIO pin can be controlled manually from the UI or the API

 In QA Results QCCS mode, DIO pins are configured to send Readout Result after Thresholding.
 Table 2 shows the mapping between DIO pins and input/output signals available when using the DIO connector to output qubit state measurement results.
 The direction is as seen from the SHFQA+ Instrument.
 In order to use these signals, the Digital I/O Mode and Drive setting have to be chosen accordingly.